ctrl-alt-del/devenv/README.md

 On the wizard of Install New Software, click on the add button and paste `https://dl-ssl.google.com/android/eclipse/` to `location` and put `Android Development Toolkit plugin` on `name`, then press OK.

-Back to the wizard, click on the dropdown list of `Work with`  and select the url item that you just added.
+Back to the wizard, click on the drop down list of `Work with`  and select the url item that you just added.

 It may take a while for eclipse to get the plugin information, but once the available plugin is displayed, click `Select All` under the displaying section, and then `Next` on the bottom right.
 Then follow the instruction to install and plugin and restart Eclipse once the installation is done.